nathanscrivener/Terms-and-Conditions/index.md

 <h2>1.0 INTERPRETATION</h2>

-1.1  Definitions

-For the purposes of this Agreement the following definitions shall apply:
+1.1  For the purposes of this Agreement the following definitions shall apply:

 **Acceptance:** The Principal's written acceptance of the Contractor's Quote, which incorporates these Terms by reference and forms the Agreement.